 A limited color palette of black, grey, and white were utilized in this flyer created by Tuper Oir.
 Limiting yourself to a particular range of colors is always challenging, but ends up producing a harmony that can’t be achieved when you incorporate as many colors as you wish.
 It’s a great exercise for designers looking to not only improve their design skills, but their color skills.

 This flyer by Rachel Denti incorporates fun illustration.
-From the character to the typography, everything has a hand drawn quality to it.
+From the character to the typography, everything has a hand-drawn quality to it.
 The handmade feel of the flyer gives it a more personal, relatable appearance, and really makes it stand out against other flyers you may see.
+Illustrations, like here with the Peachpuff Vintage Illustrations Yard Sale Flyer template, gives a new and interesting layer to designs.

 This flyer by ORFEO LANZ takes a fun and interesting approach in laying out its type.
 Certain text boxes are laid on their sides in order to allow them to fit nicer into the composition, as well as adds in a nice element to the layout.